 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery comprises standard finishings for a property of this age and type.
-The kitchen incorporates floor and wall mounted units.
+The internal joinery finish is generally consistent for a property of this age and style with the kitchen provided with floor and wall mounted units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a single tiled fireplace provided to the property within the lounge.
-The fireplace incorporates an open fire and back boiler (which we understand is disconnected).
+An open fireplace is provided within the lounge with a solid fuel stove connected directly to the flue within the dining room.